mauriciosoares/core.js/README.md

 ## Getting Started

-So let's think about the twitter page, and how we could re-build it using the __Core.js__ concept
+So let's think about the twitter page, and how we could re-build it using the __core__ concept

 ![Twitter Modules](https://cloud.githubusercontent.com/assets/2321259/5558085/3caa2e2c-8d00-11e4-8eba-4613b593193f.png)